LC Ducking Duct Tape Note

 Glance at this unassuming duck prosciutto recipe, and you may notice something rather unusual, aside from the fact that it calls for making prosciutto out of duck rather than pig.
 Yup.
 It relies on that handy dandy, every man’s favorite tool kit mainstay, duct tape.
 Not as an ingredient, as a means of hoisting the duck from the top of the refrigerator where it needs to dangle for a couple of weeks.
 If you’re not the duck, er, duct tape type, you can follow the inspired lead of one of our recipe testers, Jo Ann Brown.
 When Brown was getting ready to hang the meat in the fridge, she sent her husband out to find, in her words, “a super duper suction cup with a hook to hang the meat from.”
 Not only did he find what she wanted, he brought back two.
 What a keeper!

-- 4. Using a sharp carving knife, slice the duck prosciutto paper thin or as thin as possible.
-Drape ribbons of the prosciutto onto a plate and serve.
-(The very ends of the cured breast will be quite dry.
+Using a sharp carving knife, slice the duck prosciutto paper thin or as thin as possible.
+Drape ribbons of the prosciutto onto a plate and serve with the melon or figs. (The very ends of the cured breast will be quite dry.
 Save them for flavoring soup.)